Spondon Archive

 The Homestead, Spondon

-This latest title looks in detail at one of Spondon's most prominent buildings - The Homestead.
+This title looks in detail at one of Spondon's most prominent buildings - The Homestead.

 The book tells the history of the house and the stories of the people who have lived in it over the centuries.
 It also looks at the impact that both the building and its residents have had on the wider Spondon area over the years.